 When creating services or stocking new products, prepare in advance for the logistics of the transaction to ensure the customer experience remains intact.
 Will your staff need extra training for the new offering?
 Will there be peak service hours, like with our Express-Lux service, and if so, do staff schedules need adjusting?

 When it comes time for your client to pay, make sure your point of sale system is accommodating no matter what the final mix of products and services may be.
-QuickBooks Point Of Sale for Salon powered by Revel Systems, for example, allows a customer to pay for add-on products or services together with a booked appointment.
+QuickBooks Point Of Sale, for example, allows a customer to pay for add-on products or services together with a booked appointment.
 QuickBooks POS also includes appointment booking and automated appointment reminders sent to clients via email or text.

 Those emails and texts are a great launching pad for getting the word out about your new offerings.
 Include mentions in templated notifications.
 An introductory discount is another effective, easy-to-implement, promotional tool.
 Just be sure you know where to reach your clientele.
 Ask yourself which of the following will resonate with your customers and plan accordingly.

 - Visual-heavy social media (Instagram, Snapchat or Vine)

 - Facebook (great for promoting a “daily deal”)